 Kraigg Brathwaite was born 1 December 1992 in Barbados.
 Playing as a right handed opening batsman and occasional off spinner, he has risen to become a key player and vice-captain of the West Indies team.
 Brathwaite made his Test match debut in 2011 against Pakistan, making only 15 runs in the match, and was unable to prevent West Indies from losing the match by 196 runs.
-Despite his modest debut, Brathwaite has established himself in the West Indies test squad appearing in 59 matches and contributing eight centuries with a high score of 212no.
+Despite his modest debut, Brathwaite has established himself in the West Indies test squad appearing in more than eighty matches and contributing a dozen centuries with a high score of 212no.

-Brathwaite was an influential player in two of the West Indies most significant test match wins of the past decade, making an unbeaten 142 and 60 not out against Pakistan in the UAE and contributing scores of 134 and 95 to help his side beat England at Headingley in 2017.
-In the victory against England, Brathwaite was just five runs short in the second innings from becoming the first player to score two centuries in the same first class match at Headingley, a feat that was achieved by his teammate Shai Hope in the same match.
+Brathwaite was an influential player in two of the West Indies most significant Test match wins, making an unbeaten 142 and 60 not out against Pakistan in the UAE and contributing scores of 134 and 95 to help his side beat England at Headingley in 2017.
+In the victory against England, Brathwaite was just five runs short in the second innings from becoming the first player to score two centuries in the same First-Class match at Headingley, a feat that was achieved by his teammate Shai Hope in the same match.

 Despite Brathwaite becoming an important member of West Indies Test Match squad, and an impressive List-A average of 38.89, he has not been able to establish himself as a One Day International player.
 He played his ten ODI matches between September 2016 and March 2017, passing 50 only once and averaging 27.80.